Hey guys! Dom here. Hope everyone has had a good summer. It’s been super hot here the whole summer but it looks to finally be cooling down.

 - Hangul Today!
 Mastering Hangul Workbook – This book has a fun workbook to help review and guide you with learning the basics of the alphabet

-- Learn to Read Korean in 60 Minutes! – This helpful guide uses mnemonic and psychological associations to help you get off on the right foot with learning Hangeul.
+- Learn to Read Korean in 60 Minutes! – This helpful guide uses mnemonic and psychological associations to help you get off on the right foot with learning Hangul.

-- Become a Hangul Master: Learn to Read and Write Korean Characters – This one is my favorite by Talk to me in Korean.
+- Become a Hangul Master: Learn to Read and Write Korean Characters – This is one of my favorite books by Talk to Me in Korean.
 It is the most in depth book I’ve seen when it comes to learning the alphabet.
 This is because although you can learn to read quickly, you need practice!
-It also goes into things like stroke order, how to read other Korean fonts, and the history of Hangeul.
+It also goes into things like stroke order, how to read other Korean fonts, and the history of Hangul.

 Learning vocabulary is important for any language and Korean is no exception.
 The thing about vocabulary is that it is an ongoing process.
 It will likely never end.
 However, it also depends on your goal.
 If your goal is to be conversationally fluent, learning advanced academic words will not be useful.
 If you want to get so fluent that you can watch Korean news and understand everything, then the process will seem like it will never end.